Tuesday, May 16, 2017

 This common form of second person is really the narrator talking to their past self.
 It includes a lot more distance (usually ironic distance) and the filter of insight or wisdom is often used to illustrate the contrast in the younger self.

 A brief nod here to a genre of literature that hasn't gotten enough credit for its cultural impact.
 Most stories where the reader will be making decisions as to where the story goes.
 (In my day they were still in book form–"Choose Your Own Adventure"–and the book told you which page to turn to for a given decision.
 These days most of them are in mixed media–like apps for tablets.)
-These stories are almost always written in the second person as it was supposed to be the reader themselves who was taking part in the action.
+These stories are almost always written in the second person as it was supposed to be the readers themselves who were taking part in the action.

 3rd Person (The "he/she/they/him/her/them" form)

 "Candice walked up to Jeff.
 He told her that there was a problem with her payment.
 She reached into her pocket and felt the cold cellulose of the sharpened asparagus stalk against her fingers.
-Its vegitative heft comforted her.
+Its vegetative heft comforted her.
 She knew that Jeff's slimy dealings were about to come to an asparagusian end."

-Historically omniscient narrators have been the most common in literature.
+Historically, omniscient narrators have been the most common in literature.
 The narrative voice knows what was going on anywhere at any time and what is in the heads of any character.

 In subjective voice the narrative is usually closely coupled with the focalizer(s) filter, although it may have its own voice.